Let's build a better Jamaica

 teach a man to fish and you feed him for a lifetime.

-The parliament building project needs to be scrapped plus US$2 billion taken from the NIR and invested in basic necessities: roads, water, education, healthcare, markets, proper solid waste management, renewable energy, security etc.
+US$2.5 billion should be taken from the NIR and invested in basic necessities: roads, water, education, healthcare, markets, proper solid waste management, renewable energy, security etc.

-The annual JPS bill to power all state infrastructure is around US$150 million.
-We must cast aside this burden, we can't breathe!
-It is an annual gift to JPS shareholders that the country cannot afford and gets very little for, with most streets in darkness at night.
+The annual JPS bill to power all state infrastructure and deliver water is around US$150 million.
+Samuda and Holness said that we do not have water because of the cost of electricity, but this is easily solved.
 Applying the payback period of 4 years, the cost to solar powered state infrastructure would be around US$600 million i.e. 4 annual JPS bills.

 Take all state infrastructure off the grid